Variable importance measures for heterogeneous treatment effects

-and $\hat{\Theta}_p$ is defined in a similar manner.
-Algorithm 2 uses a cross-fitting regime to ensure that $\hat{\varphi}_i,\hat{\tau}_i,\hat{\tau}_{s,i},$ and $\hat{\tau}_{p,i}$ are constructed from estimators which are not fitted using the $i$th observation.
-This is useful in controlling the so-called empirical process term, see e.g. \cite{Newey2018,Hines2021}.
-Both algorithms are also indexed by the choice of CATE learner in steps 2 and 3 of each algorithm respectively, with the substeps marked (A) and (B) referring to the T- and DR-learning strategies.
-We note that where the algorithms require models to be `fitted', any suitable regression method can be used.
+The estimators $\hat{\Theta}_{s}, \hat{\Theta}_{p}$, and $\hat{\Psi}_{s}$ are indexed by the choice of pseudo-outcome and CATE estimators.
+Generally, we are unrestricted in the choice of CATE metalearner, and outcome and propensity score learners.
+We propose two Algorithms based on the T- and DR-learners, with and without sample splitting.
+In Algorithm noSS substeps marked (A) and (B) refer to the T- and DR-learners respectively.
+Where the algorithms require models to be `fitted', any suitable regression method/learner can be used.